poetlifeart/poetlifeart.github.io/_posts/2025-07-12-policy-gradient-theorem-part1.md

 ##  Why Levine *et al.* label it “Theorem 2.2 (DAgger error bound)”

-In their tutorial (Levine et al., 2020, arXiv:2005.01643) the authors bundle:
+In tutorial the authors bundle likely for simplicty:

 1. the *ideal* bound above, and
 2. the fact that DAgger converges to it,

 into one boxed statement, calling it “Theorem 2.2 (DAgger error bound).”
-Mathematically nothing is incorrect; the label merely merges two results that Ross et al. present separately.